Best Home Security Systems for Home Assistant (Local vs Cloud)

 Another way to preserve an existing wired system is the Envisalink board from EyezOn, which gives a DSC or Honeywell/Vista panel a TCP/IP interface on your local network.
 Home Assistant's official Envisalink integration is event-based and reports partition status, so you can arm and disarm and react to sensors in near real time, all locally.
 The Envisalink v4 (roughly $100, one-time) is the current model; the integration also supports the older evl3.

-Best for: owners of a functioning DSC or Honeywell/Vista panel who want smart, local control without a new system.
+Best for: owners of a functioning DSC or Honeywell/Vista panel who want smart, local control without a new system, and the only local route where adding professional monitoring later does not mean starting over.
 Worst for: anyone starting from scratch, since it presumes you already have a compatible wired panel.

 The cloud-dependent integrations (they work, but lean on the vendor)